DIGITbrain/digitbrain.github.io/docs/adv/expose.md

-# Expose a microservice
+# Expose a Microservice

-By default, microservices are not exposed in, or out of the cluster where your application is running.
+By default, Microservices are not exposed in, or out of the cluster where your application is running.
 You can expose a microservice internally, so other microservices may communicate with it.
 And you can expose a microservice